 Microsoft Teams is a collaboration platform built around group chat instead of email.
 It can also be used to host online meetings and, for an increasing number of faculty and staff, make or receive telephone calls.

 - While any Teams user can participate in voice or video calls with other Teams users, only some faculty and staff can currently use Teams to make or receive calls with non-WWU telephone numbers.

 - Teams Enterprise Voice is quickly replacing Skype for Business Enterprise Voice as the campus digital voice telephone system.
-By the end of 2021, the remaining analog PBX phones will be upgraded to Teams Enterprise Voice as well.
-More information on this project, and how you may be able to upgrade to Teams Enterprise Voice soon, will be available by July, 2020.
+By the end of December 2020, the remaining analog PBX phone numbers will be upgraded to Teams Voice as well.

 Any student, faculty, or staff member can create a Team and invite participants from both inside and outside of the WWU community.
 The benefits of a team include: